anvaka/allnpm/README.md

 # Generating for 2D

+This is instructions how to generate data for [2D visualization](https://github.com/anvaka/allnpmviz.an)

 1. Download npm metadata using `downloadGraph.sh` file.
 If you don't have wget simply save response to `byField` file.
 I do not list url directly here, since response is huge (~124MB).
 2. Convert response to graph: `node convertToGraph.js byField > graph.out`
 3. Run layouter: `node layout.js graph.out`.
 This will take you a while.
 Layouter saves each 60th iteration into a `.pos` file.